michellesima/powerTransformer/POWERTRANS_README.md

 | setup | whether the model is trained on `joint` or `para-only` objective |
 | vocabBoost | whether or not to include vocabBoost |

+### Citation
+Maarten Sap, Marcella Cindy Prasetio, Ariel Holtzman, Hannah Rashkin, and Yejin Choi.
+2017.
+Connotation frames of power and agency in modern films.
+In EMNLP.